-This procedure sets out how Walter Infant School and Nursery will improve outcomes for children, by motivating teachers to up-date their skills and improve their performance.
+This procedure sets out how Walter Infant School and Nursery and Nursery will improve outcomes for children, and raise the morale of teachers, by motivating teachers to up-date their skills and improve their performance.

-The appraisal procedure will be used also to address any concerns that are raised about a teacher's performance.
-If concerns are such that they cannot be resolved through the appraisal process, there will be consideration of whether to commence the capability procedure.
-The appraisal procedure at Walter Infant School is directly linked performance management.
+The Performance Management procedure will also be used to address any concerns that are raised about a teacher's performance.
+If concerns are such that they cannot be resolved through the Performance Management process, there will be consideration of whether to commence the capability procedure.
+The Performance Management procedure at Walter Infant School and Nursery is directly linked to performance management and professional development.